Giaxasidis/frostshield-anticheat/CODE_OF_CONDUCT.md

 | **Issue/PR Locking** | Closing and preventing further interaction on a specific thread |
 | **Content Removal** | Deleting offensive comments, issues, or contributions |

-## Appeals

-If you believe an enforcement action was applied incorrectly, you may appeal by:

-1. Submitting an appeal to `kaloudasdev@gmail.com` within 14 days of the action
-2. Explaining why the action should be reconsidered
-3. Providing any additional context or evidence

-The project owner will review the appeal and respond within 10 business days.
-Appeal decisions are final.

 ## Attribution

 This Code of Conduct is adapted from: